quacksouls/lyf/doc/decide.md

 index `k`.
 Increment the index `k`, move on to the next character, and perform the comparison.
 Repeat the above process until you have considered all characters of the string.
 How do you know when to end the process?
-The maximum index of the string is the value of `length` minus 1.
+The maximum index of the string is the value of the string property `length` minus 1.
 Use this fact as your loop condition.
 Here is a program that counts the number of times the character `"i"` appears in the above string.

 ```js
 /**